eisen8/WC3CheatDetector/README.md

 # WC3CheatDetector
-A tool for detecting injected cheatpacks in Warcraft III map files.
+A console app tool for detecting injected cheatpacks in Warcraft III map files.
 It can be used while in a game or on standalone w3x files.
 The purpose of this tool is to avoid joining or accidently hosting cheated maps.

 ## Requirements
 * Requires .NET core 3.1. https://dotnet.microsoft.com/download